ChuanHong/Phase2UtilitiesRPackage/README.md

 The R library (`FourCePhase2Utilities`) in this repository contains functions that can automatically create these repositories (both local copies and on GitHub) and pre-populate them with several useful files.
 This library has been tested in the 4CE Docker container.
 It may run in other R environments, exercise left to reader.

-To get started, run the docker container, making the parent directory of where you want to create the R package on the host available at `/RDevelopment` in the container.
+To get started, run the Docker container, making the parent directory of where you want to create the R package on the host available at `/RDevelopment` in the container.

 Here I am just using `/tmp`, you will likely want to use something else: